 However, the advance assurance does not cover the issue of relief to any individual subscriber.
 HMRC is not bound if the information given at the time of the application was not accurate and complete.

 You can apply if you are the company secretary, the director or an authorised agent.

-Then you should send this form to:
+Then you should send this form to this address:

 Small Company Enterprise Centre

 It should take no longer than four weeks but it can be approximately 8 weeks around key tax deadlines or depending on your business structure.

 If your application is approved, you will receive a statement saying the investment is likely to qualify.
 However, you still need to complete a formal application called a compliance certificate.

 “It’s never been easier to start a company, but it’s never been harder to scale a company.”

 – Brian Halligan, Founder & CEO of Hubspot